-- 1. In the MENU, touch the ADV SET button.
-The PASSWORD screen appears. - 2.
-Key in the password and touch the $\sqrt{\ }$ button.
-The ADVANCED SETTINGS MENU appears. - 3.
-Touch the RUDDER SET button.
-The RUDDER SETTINGS screen appears, see Figure 48: RUDDER SETTINGS MENU - CALIBRATE [1/2] on page 49 - 4.
+- 1. In the ADVANCED SETTINGS menu, touch the RUDDER SET button.
+The RUDDER SETTINGS screen appears, see Figure 49: RUDDER SETTINGS MENU - CALIBRATE [1/2] on page 49. - 2.
 Select the desired channel by touching the < or > button on the second selection box.
-This channel should be the one that is connected to the rudder.

-The selected channel on the Analog Interface Mk.2 will be calibrated.

-5. Touch the + or - buttons of NMEA output to select STARBOARD, PORTSIDE or NONE.
+This channel should be the one that is connected to the rudder. - The selected channel on the Analog Interface MK2 will be calibrated. - 3.
+Touch the + or buttons of NMEA output to select STARBOARD, PORTSIDE or NONE.